n-yousefi/Derafsh/README.md

 var conditions = "Date > '2012-11-29 18:21:11.123' and Identity.IsActive = 1 and Identity.Isdeleted = 0"
 var items = await databaseActions.Abstract<IdentityViewModel>(conditions, filter);
 ```
-### Update a ViewModel in database
+### Update a ViewModel in the database
 You can pass a ViewModel to Update method and then all VewModel instances will be updated in database.
-**Note:** all instance in update method must have an Id property filled with valid value!
+**Note:** all instances in update method must have an Id property filled with valid value!
 Task<int> Update<T>(object viewModel,CancellationToken cancellationToken, SqlTransaction transaction = null);
 ```c#
 var identity = new IdentityViewModel()